Nature Made vs Centrum men’s 50+: What science shows

 • Contain meaningful amounts of magnesium and zinc, but little or no iron unless your clinician recommends it

 3. Monitor, adjust, and avoid chasing megadoses.
-After 3–6 months on a multivitamin, repeat key labs such as vitamin D and B12 if they were low, and pay attention to how your energy, recovery, and strength change.
+After 3 to 6 months on a multivitamin, repeat key labs such as vitamin D and B12 if they were low, and pay attention to how your energy, recovery, and strength change.
 Do not assume “more is better.”
 Very high doses of single nutrients can backfire, especially for men with kidney disease, a history of kidney stones, or those on blood thinners.
 The best vitamin for men over 50 is usually the one that quietly normalizes your labs without pushing anything far above the healthy range.

-Myth vs Fact
+Myth vs fact

 • Myth: “If I take a multivitamin, I don’t have to worry about my diet.”